Tag: gene johnson

 Towards the end of his baseball career, Ray Gliha was interviewed by local sportswriter, Ed Yost of the Hartford Courant.
 When asked about his long association with the game, Gliha said, “Baseball is in my blood.”
 Then he recalled his favorite season:

-“The best (Twi) team I played on was in 1980.
+The best Twi’ team I played on was in 1980.
 We had a well-balanced team but when we picked up Bill Masse and Chris Peterson (both out of high school) we were even better.
 We won both the regular season and playoffs and by big margins.
 We had a lot of guys who could hit the ball out of here.
 We just blew the other teams away.
 We’ve been successful because we have been able to get guys who know how to play.
 All of our guys have college or pro experience.
 Gene has been fun to play for.
 He wants to win and if you give 100% he’s satisfied.
 His motto has been to play hard and have fun.”

 Ray Gliha, 1994.

-Remembering Allan Garray, an All-Time Great
+Remembering Allan Garray, an All-Time GHTBL Great

 1977 University of Connecticut Baseball Team

-Garray excelled at UConn under Head Coach, Larry Panciera and became a formidable catcher with help from Assistant Coach, Andy Baylock.
-He was a starter for the Huskies’ first College World Series run in 1979.
+Al Garray excelled at UConn under Head Coach, Larry Panciera and became a formidable catcher with help from Assistant Coach, Andy Baylock.
+Garray was a starter for the Huskies’ first College World Series run in 1979.
 Garray posted a .291 career batting average at Storrs.
 In the summer months, he played in the Cape Cod Baseball League.
 After a spectacular college campaign, he was drafted by the Kansas City Royals in the 34th round of the 1979 MLB Draft.

 Allan Garray, University of Connecticut, 1979.